kyletimmermans/kyletimmermans.github.io/README.md

 <div>&ensp;&ensp;-Hardcoded w/o its original javascript, that javascript is found further down in default.html</div>
 <div>&ensp;&ensp;- Want to fix mobileheader.html in includes?
 Place it in default.html in layouts b/c it's hardcoded there</div>

-### Handle resume javascript in default.html
+### Handle mobile resume pdf redirecct javascript in default.html
 ### Add apostrophes and +'s to cves.html so it can be handled properly by default.html